 No exams are given as part of this course.
-Grading is on a letter scale (A, B, C, D, F) by the instructors is subjective and is based on the following criteria: presentation quality, students' contributions towards improving their peers' presentations, attendance, participation in discussion, and efforts made towards rectifying weaknesses in their own oral presentations.
+Grading by the instructors is based on the following criteria: presentation quality, students' contributions towards improving their peers' presentations, attendance, participation in discussion, and efforts made towards rectifying weaknesses in their own oral presentations.
 Grades will be given on the following scale:

-- A Outstanding performance
+A - Outstanding performance

-- B Meets expectations
+B - Meets expectations

-- C Needs improvement (NOTE: C is not a passing grade in a grad course)
+C - Needs improvement (NOTE: C is not a passing grade in a grad course)

-- D/F Does not meet expectations
+D/F - Does not meet expectations

-- Where performance is not acceptable (including an unexcused absence for which faculty were not notified), faculty will inform the student within a week of the class session which specific weaknesses need to show improvement for the next class session(s).
+Where performance is not acceptable (including an unexcused absence for which faculty were not notified), faculty will inform the student within a week of the class session which specific weaknesses need to show improvement for the next class session(s).

-REQUESTS FOR ACCOMODATIONS FOR DISABILITIES
+REQUESTS FOR ACCOMMODATIONS FOR DISABILITIES